 “Are you fucking kidding me?”
 Shakes exclaimed.

-“We have to get the boats off Shakes.”
+“We have to get the boats off, Shakes.”

 “Fuckin’ right we do.”

 The two of them started running up the dock.
 The length of the rickety dock shook with the landing of each of Hemi’s heavy steps.
 Shakes jumped from the dock to the deck of the Gnat and had the bow line undone and tossed back to the dock in a few seconds.